AirChem/F0AM/README.md

 In addition, we ask that you send an email to Glenn so that the paper may be added to our list.

 ### NEW USERS
 Welcome!
-To get started, download the most recent version of the model.
+To get started, download the most recent public release of the model.
 In the main directory of F0AM you will find a file called "F0AM_GettingStarted.pdf" that will guide you through the intitial steps.
-Read the description paer, read the manual, and peruse/run the example setup scripts.
+Read the description paper, read the user manual, and peruse/run the example setup scripts.
 Remember that models are like any other research tool - they take time to learn, and they break often.

 Regular users are encouraged to enlist in the [F0AM users group](https://groups.google.com/forum/#!forum/f0amusers), a combo email list and Q/A forum.

 ### REPOSITORY STRUCTURE
 The "Master" branch contains the most recent public release of F0AM.
+Previous versions are also retained in the "release

 ### ADDITIONAL NOTES

-Heterogeneous (aerosol) chemistry is not currently currently supported, but Joel Thornton, Emma D'Ambro and Havala Pye have developed a gas-to-particle partitioning extension, the [Washington Aerosol Module (WAM)](https://www.atmos.washington.edu/~thornton/washington-aerosol-module).
-This module is a branch from F0AMv3.1 but will be merged with the master branch in the future.
+As of F0AMv3.2, heterogeneous (aerosol) chemistry is not supported.
+Despair not, for Joel Thornton, Emma D'Ambro and Havala Pye have developed a gas-to-particle partitioning extension, the [Washington Aerosol Module (WAM)](https://www.atmos.washington.edu/~thornton/washington-aerosol-module).
+This module is a branch from F0AMv3.1 and will be merged with the master branch in a future release.

 F0AM is a community tool, and we encourage users to share new code/functionality with everyone.
-You can do so using github's tools; or if you aren't comfortable with that, just send an email to Glenn.

-Now go forth, and do science.